adrifloresm/DataChallenge/README.md

 	else:
 		inFile = 'Test.txt'
 ```
 Next to calculate the average sentence length in words.
-I create a list of the sentences in the file by spliting the line everytime the regular expression is found.
+I create a list of the sentences in the file by splitting the line every time the regular expression is found.
 This time I perform that different from the sentence count before, because I want to actually save the sentence into a list `sentenceList`.
 ```python
 sentenceEnders = re.compile(r' *[\.\?!][\'"\)\]]* *')
 			sentenceList += sentenceEnders.split(line)